liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 : There are two operation modes you can choose from: EMBEDDED or REMOTE.
 Set to REMOTE to connect to a remote standalone Elasticsearch cluster.
 Set to EMBEDDED to start Liferay with an internal Elasticsearch instance.
-Embedded operation mode is unsupported for production environments.
+Embedded operation mode is unsupported for sharepointion environments.

 `indexNamePrefix=liferay-`
 : Set a String value to use as the prefix for the search index name.
 The default